torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

 Compatible with Zen Cart 2.1+ and php 8+.

 This add-on works much faster than a php-scripted backup tool and supports backups of "huge" databases.
-Supports zip and gzip in unix and Windows servers.
+Supports zip and gzip in Unix and Windows servers.

 Created by: DrByte
 Donations:  Please support Zen Cart!  paypal@zen-cart.com  - Thank you!